Open quantum battery in three-dimensional rotating black hole spacetime: Introduction

-On the other hand, as a result of quantum field scattering by spacetime, the geometric properties of spacetime are typically encoded into the field correlation function, which in turn may influence the dynamical evolution of the detector through its interaction with external quantum field \cite{manzano2020short,benatti2003environment, benatti2004entanglement,soares2022entanglement,yu2008understanding,yu2011open,kaplanek2020hot,kaplanek2023effective,moustos2017non}.
-Consequently, the study of open quantum systems within the relativistic framework has received extensive attention, including investigations into quantum field and spacetime properties \cite{tian2013geometric,liu2024entanglement,du2021fisher,tian2015relativistic,tian2023using}, harvesting the vacuum entanglement of quantum field \cite{liu2025harvesting,liu2021entanglement,wu2024does}, and so on.
-In addition, this detector-field interaction model has also been extensively employed to investigate the interplay between the thermodynamics of quantum systems and the superposition property of spacetime \cite{henderson2020quantum, martin2023gravity,foo2022quantum}.
+On the other hand, as a result of quantum field scattering by spacetime, the geometric and quantum properties of spacetime are typically encoded into the field correlation function, which in turn may influence the dynamical evolution of the detector through its interaction with the external quantum field \cite{benatti2003environment,benatti2004entanglement,soares2022entanglement,yu2011open,kaplanek2023effective,wu2025entangled,moustos2025quantum,moustos2025surpassing}.
+Consequently, the interplay between quantum fields and spacetime geometry has attracted considerable attention, ranging from open quantum system approaches in relativistic settings to broader investigations in quantum gravity and quantum information theory, including studies on field correlations and spacetime structure \cite{tian2013geometric,liu2024entanglement,du2021fisher,tian2015relativistic,tian2023using,wu2023does,Wu:2023spa,Wu:2025euf,Li:2025jlu,Liu:2024soc,Liu:2024iec,liu2025lorentz}, as well as vacuum entanglement harvesting and related phenomena \cite{liu2025harvesting,bueley2022harvesting,liu2025wormhole,yang2025analytic,lopez2025quenched,wang2025harvesting,ng2022little}, among others.
+In addition, this detector-field interaction model has also been extensively employed to investigate the interplay between the thermodynamics of quantum systems and the superposition property of spacetime \cite{henderson2020quantum,tang2025can,foo2022quantum,foo2023quantum}.
+In addition, a quantum battery \cite{mukherjee2024enhancement,liu2025dissipation} modeled as an Unruh-DeWitt detector was examined to investigate how the vacuum fluctuations of a massless scalar field affected the battery's charging performance in the background of a static (2+1)-dimensional Ba\~nados-Teitelboim-Zanelli (BTZ) black hole spacetime \cite{tian2025dissipative}.
+However, the current understanding of how frame-dragging induced by a rotating black hole influences the performance of a quantum battery remains limited.
+A black hole possessing nonzero angular momentum alters the structure of the surrounding quantum vacuum, making it qualitatively distinct from that associated with a non-rotating black hole.
+Studies have indicated that rotation can significantly amplify both the entanglement harvested by Unruh-DeWitt detectors \cite{robbins2021entanglement} and the strength of the weak anti-Hawking effect \cite{robbins2022anti}.